martinthomson/escape-report/draft-thomson-escape-report.md

 challenging.

 Participants discussed the use of a signature for non-repudiation at some length.
-In one case related to the group, an individual disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.
+In one case related to the group, a public figure disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.